 In June 2024, the leading scientific journal in fisheries science, Reviews in Fisheries Science and Aquaculture, published a review analysing the evolution of sustainability metrics for the marine ingredients sector.
 In this review, the authors look at the origin of those metrics, their assumptions and limitations and propose a path forward.
 Life cycle assessment (LCA) analyses are considered the most practical and robust option for use as a shared metric system.

-More to be done: IFFO encourages the industry to take further actions and reduce their production’s carbon footprint, while assessing impacts throughout all stages of the value chain
+IFFO encourages the industry to take further actions and reduce their production’s carbon footprint, while assessing impacts throughout the value chain

 IFFO advocates for decision-makers to invest more in blue food systems